KyleVaughn/UM2/include/um2/geometry/README.txt

 Point
 ------
-The Point class is simply an alias to Vec.
+The Point class is simply an alias to Vec (math/vec.hpp).
 This is not mathematically correct, but it is easier to use this way.

 Polytope
 --------
 Polyhedrons, polygons, etc. can be generalized as polytopes.
 We wish to model not only typical polygons with straight edges, but also polygons with curved polynomial edges.
-Hence, use the polytope as a useful abstraction which is specialized via template parameters to triangles, line segments, etc. A K-dimensional polytope, of polynomial order P, represented by the connectivity of its vertices.
+Hence, we use the polytope as a useful abstraction which is specialized via template parameters to triangles, line segments, etc. A K-dimensional polytope, of polynomial order P, represented by the connectivity of its vertices.
 These N vertices are D-dimensional points of type F.